hazelcast/hazelcast-python-client/docs/using_python_client_with_hazelcast.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Hazelcast ``FlakeIdGenerator`` is used to generate cluster-wide unique
 identifiers.
-Generated identifiers are long primitive values and are
+Generated identifiers are int primitive values and are
 k-ordered (roughly ordered).
 IDs are in the range from ``0`` to ``2^63-1``
-(maximum signed long value).
+(maximum signed 64-bit int value).
 For details, see the `FlakeIdGenerator section
 <https://docs.hazelcast.com/hazelcast/latest/data-structures/flake-id-generator>`__
 in the Hazelcast Reference Manual.